 Since getting into C&R firearms, I’ve been waiting for a big import that I felt I was actually “getting in on”.
 This, versus feeling like I was just picking through the tailings.
 The the Polish CZAK P-64 appeared on the scene.

 The P-64’s are still looking nice and I didn’t want to dick around and lose out on getting a nice one.
 So… I started surfing the usual C&R dealers and GunBroker.com.
 I ended up choosing one listed in very good condition from a popular dealer on GunBroker (that I’ve purchased from in the past) and got in at $239.00.

 The pistol arrived two days later and I couldn’t be happier.
-It appears to be unissued.
+It appears to have been issued but shows only the most minor holster wear.
 After disassembly and close inspection, I can’t believe it ever had more than the arsenal quality control rounds put through it.
 Super happy.
 Only disappointment is that it didn’t come with a spare magazine.
 I did get a beat up flap holster and cleaning rod (multi-tool?) with it.

 A Seriously heavy trigger

 After the typical research that anyone does prior to purchasing this pistol, I was fully prepared to not even be able to pull the trigger on DA.
 I was pleasantly surprised to find that, yes, you can actually pull the trigger.
 It’s not bad.

 It is bad though.
 The gun “just went off” said no one with a P-64, ever.
 Follow up in SA is very nice.
 I’ll order the Wolff replacement spring as soon as I figure out which one I want.